The Decline of Liberal Humanism

 As is known, the scientific community has divided the sciences into natural and humanities.
 However, dialectical thinking does not accept such an artificial division, because the objects of research – Nature and Society, by and large, are one, while they are parts of one whole – the terrestrial and cosmic segments of the noosphere.
 The results obtained in the natural sciences acquire true meaning only when the criteria developed in the humanities are applied to them (VOKIN G.G.
 2015, 4).

-The influence of philosophical thought on the development of natural sciences is seen in the example of the discovery of electromagnetism by Hans Ørsted in 1820.
+Even leaving aside politics, the importance of philosophical thought on the development of the natural sciences is underestimated.
+Only a few people understand it intuitively or arrive at it by chance, as exemplified by Oersted's discovery of electromagnetism in 1820.
 Fascination with Friedrich Schelling's doctrine of the integrity of the world and the universal connection of phenomena led him to the idea of the possible influence of electric current on the behavior of a magnetic needle.
 The experiment he carried out, which confirmed this idea, caused a wide resonance among physicists and paved the way for a new research path (KUDRIAVTSEV P.S.
 1982: 181-183).
 The close connection between all spheres of scientific knowledge, along with their expansion, becomes less noticeable, and failure to understand this connection caused the emergence and spread of a phenomenon called by Max Weber in German "Entzauberung der Welt", which can be roughly translated as "getting rid of the spell, demythologizing the world."
 The essence and consequences of this phenomenon are briefly defined as follows:

 … scientific and technological progress and the growing influence of the natural sciences lead to a reliance on fundamental predictability and technical manageability of the world where gods and other unpredictable forces will be out of work.
 A selectively engaging God appears no longer plausible absolutely (HOFFMANN JULIA 2014: 1).